elunna/nerfhack-changelog/README.md

 * Skullcrusher was a club in SLASH'EM, but it has been changed to an aklys.
 * Wielding Origin protects from amnesia.
 * Snakeskin provided a point of protection in SlashTHEM but that was removed and provides MC2 as a robe.
-* Scythes are a type of polyarm that can be used in melee but they have a -2 to-hit penalty.
+* Scythes are a type of polearm that can be used in melee but they have a -2 to-hit penalty.
 * Mortality Dial was an executioner's mace in SpliceHack but it was changed to a morning star with higher damage.
 It also now grants warning.

 ### Load Brand